Sriram2001/Chaotic-Image-Encryption/README.md

 # Chaotic-Image-Encryption
-Implementation of 2D lossless chaotic encryption and decryption of images
+Implementation of 2D lossless chaotic encryption and decryption of images.